 Bob Pettit – Bill Russell

 “I think he’s the greatest player who ever walked on the court.
 There are a lot of guys you could say that about, but in my mind, I would start my team with Bill.
 In his prime, he was the best I’ve ever seen.
 He had a great desire to win and to destroy you.
 And his defense and his rebounding – his defense was incredible.
 They say [with 11 championship rings] he’s the great winner of all time.
 Why don’t they just say he’s the greatest player of all time?
 That’s what the game is about.”

 George Gervin – Kareem Abdul-Jabbar

-In a recent interview of Bill Simmons, Gervin claimed Kareem is the greatest ever.
-Sadly, I could not find the video.
+In a 2014 interview with Bill Simmons, Gervin claimed Kareem is the greatest ever:

 Ricky Barry – Maybe Wilt Chamberlain.

 He thinks it is impossible to compare players of different positions, but thinks you have to start a team with the big men, that’s why he would choose Wilt.

 “I keep hearing he’s the greatest and that upsets me.
 It’s not fair to other players.
 You can’t compare a 2-guard to a center.
 There are five different and distinct positions.
 He’s the greatest 2-guard I ever saw and the most exciting player.”

 Walt Frazier (added in this post on 02/19/2016) – Wilt Chamberlain.